CollectionBuilder/collectionbuilder-sa/docs/rake-tasks.md

 ## deploy

-`rake deploy`, runs Jekyll command `JEKYLL_ENV=production jekyll build` which includes analytics and additional machine markup in build.
+`rake deploy`, runs Jekyll command `JEKYLL_ENV=production bundle exec jekyll build` which includes analytics and additional machine markup in build.
 Production build will take considerably longer than `jekyll s`.

+If you get an error, ensure that you have used `bundle install` to do initial set up in your repository!

 ## generate_derivatives